Foundation CostsJune 29, 2018

 Leaks – $2,000 – $6,000

 Let’s start with the big price tags.
 Leaks are very problematic for your home and can greatly affect both drainage and unwanted moisture.
-There are a dozen different waterproofing techniques, which professionals can recommend to secure your structure.
+There are several different concrete waterproofing techniques, which professionals can recommend to secure your structure.
 The number one recommendation is sealing your foundation using new tile drains and filling any cracks with cement.
 The total cost includes the equipment, labor and time, but is always worth it.

 Cracks – $250 – $800